cse481wi19/team6/README.md

 ### [Arm Motion Planning]:
 #### - the [Arm Motion Planner](robot_api/src/robot_api/arm_motion_planner.py)
+Initialization: `arm_planner = ArmMotionPlanner(arm, gripper)`
 MainFunction: `pick_up(self, obj_marker, obs_marker_list=None):`
-obj_marker is type `visualization_msgs::Marker` and obs_marker_list should be a list of `visualization_msgs::Marker`, but it default to None. (planned but not implemented:) The function is expected to return 0 if sucessfully pick up the object, 1 if the planning failed.
+obj_marker is type `visualization_msgs::Marker` and obs_marker_list should be a list of `visualization_msgs::Marker`, but it default to None.
+The function would return False if the planning for grasp that object is failed, and return True on success.

 #### Usage:
 1. Run `roscore`